THANKS FOR LISTENING WORLD!

 Yeah.

-But then I did discover in the research, the name of the character, Nana Oil, is a play on the 1920s, 30s comment, Banana Oil, which was used to express disbelief, much like today's comment, Yeah, right.
+But then I did discover in the research, the name of the character, Nana Oyl, is a play on the 1920s, 30s comment, banana oil, which was used to express disbelief, much like today's comment, Yeah, right.

 OK, I did not see that.
 I did like the baby oil joke.
 That was pretty funny.